swkeever/skies.dev/content/clean-code/index.md

 However, it is important to recognize what _you think is clean code may not be what someone else thinks is clean code_.
-For example, after reading Clean Code, I was excited to start applying the code style Martin taught in my projects.
+For example, after reading Clean Code, I was excited to start applying the code style Martin taught.
 The style is extremely modular, with very few lines of code per method.
 Small classes, small everything.

 I was hooked.
 The thought of getting potential code reuse down the line excited me.
 I thought the abstractions and names I gave made the code clearer to read